skvadrik/re2c/src/manual/syntax/syntax.rst

 ``YYDEBUG (state, current)``
     This is only needed if the ``-d`` flag was specified.
-It allows to easily debug the generated parser by calling a user defined function for every state.
+It allows easy debugging of the generated parser by calling a user defined function for every state.
 The function should have the following signature: ``void YYDEBUG (int state, char current)``.
 The first parameter receives the state or -1 and the second parameter receives the